 Please remember that patients with severe illnesses and injuries must be treated very quickly.
 This may mean a severely ill or injured adult or child will be taken to a treatment area ahead of others waiting.
 We ask for your patience and understanding, and please remember ALL patients will be treated as quickly as possible.

-We are in the process of building a new Chest Pain Center Emergency Department at our HealthPlex location.
-This 10-bed area will be designed to support the new specialty hospital on Interstate 35 and Tecumseh.
+Chest Pain Center Emergency Department is at our HealthPlex hospital.
+This 10-bed area will be designed to support the specialty hospital on Interstate 35 and Tecumseh.

-It will provide care for our patients in need of:
+It provides care for our patients in need of: